FawzyBashandy/Generalized-Tower-of-Hanoi-Revez-Puzzle/Dynamic-ProgrammingApproach/README.md

 ## Algorithm

-The dynamic programming approach calculates the minimum number of moves required to solve the Tower of Hanoi problem optimally.
+The dynamic programming approach calculates the minimum number of moves and return the the movements required to solve the Tower of Hanoi problem optimally.

 ## Compilation and Execution